 - Psalm 136 – This is like a conversation.
 Almost every line starts with Give thanks to the Lord… and ends with His faithful love endures forever.
 I think it will be easy to learn.

-- Psalm 118 – This one is a little longer, taking up 2 entire printed pages, but I think we can learn it if we do it slowly over a month or two.
+- Psalm 118 – This one is a little longer, taking up 2 entire printed pages, but I think we can learn it if we do it slowly over a long time.